bbarclay/docker_purge_s3/README.md

-# Docker Container Backup and Purge
+# Docker Container Backup and Purge (Store and Recover from s3)

 #Warning, I have not tested this yet.
 Please test it in a none production environment before fully deploying.